 - Innerwear ( warm gloves, wicking long sleeve t-shirt, thermal underwear, quick-dry t-shirts)

-- Foot-wear (hiking-boots, spare shoes, camp shoe or sandal, woolen hiking socks, cotton socks)
+- Foot-wear (hiking boots, spare shoes, camp shoes or sandals, woolen hiking socks, cotton socks)

 - First aids kits